 The JM board is our highest governance committee.
 Below this is the GMC (Group Management Committee) chaired by the CEO.
-This GMC manages climate related matters on behalf of the company and the Chief Financial officer is a member of this committee.
-They are advised by the Group Strategy director and the Group Assurance and Risk director who both report directly to the Chief Financial Officer.
+This GMC manages climate related matters on behalf of the company.
+They are advised by the Group Strategy director, Chief EHS and Operations Officer and the Group Assurance and Risk director .
 Issues such as climate related risks and opportunities, reporting frameworks, best practice in goal setting, benchmarking, policy development and JM's own goals are reviewed by this committee and action plans agreed.
-The Group Management's Environment, Health and Safety (EHS) Leadership subcommittee has responsibility for creating a positive EHS culture across the company and monitoring performance against all environmental KPIs, which include operational targets for CO2 reduction.
-This committee is chaired by the CEO.
-The Sustainability director reports directly to the CEO.
+The Sustainability Council is chaired by the Chief EHS and Operations Officer who is accountable for all our sustainability goals and targets (including our operational carbon footprint targets) and reports directly to the CEO.
+The Chief EHS and Operations Officer is a member of the Group Management committee